rust-lang/cargo/src/doc/src/commands/cargo-add.md

 <dl>
 <dt class="option-term" id="option-cargo-add--v"><a class="option-anchor" href="#option-cargo-add--v"></a><code>-v</code></dt>
 <dt class="option-term" id="option-cargo-add---verbose"><a class="option-anchor" href="#option-cargo-add---verbose"></a><code>--verbose</code></dt>
 <dd class="option-desc">Use verbose output.
-May be specified twice for &quot;very verbose&quot; output which
+May be specified twice for “very verbose” output which
 includes extra output such as dependency warnings and build script output.
 May also be specified with the <code>term.verbose</code>
 <a href="../reference/config.html">config value</a>.</dd>